UPB-Graphics/gfx-framework/README.md

         -   `cmake --build .`
         -   or just `make`

+Every time you modify source code and want to recompile, ***you only need to follow the last step***.

+Every time you add or remove a source code file on disk, ***you need to follow the last two steps***.

-**Note:** If something goes wrong when generating the project, just delete the contents of the `build` folder, or the folder itself, then try again.
+If something goes wrong when generating the project, just delete the contents of the `build` folder, or the folder itself, then follow all the steps again.

 # Running